LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Ethereum-Goerli-Testnet-Jobs.md

 #### 3. **Apply the JSON path**:

-After receiving the above sample response, our Chainlink node will attempt to filter the result by the provided `path` parameter value (`json,data,0`).
-After applying the provided path, we get the following array, which is ultimately written to your smart contract as a `bytes[]` object (which can also be represented as a `string[]`) object by our Chainlink oracle:
+After receiving the above sample response, our Chainlink node will attempt to filter the result by the provided `path` parameter value (`json,data,0,2;json,data,1,0;json,data,2,1`).
+After applying the provided path, which contains 3 separate (;-delimited) JSON paths, we get the following array, which is ultimately written to your smart contract as a `bytes[]` object (which can also be represented as a `string[]`) object by our Chainlink oracle:

 ```
-["Coinbase","Binance","Kraken"]
+["Kraken","Huobi","Gemini"]
 ```

 :::info